marmelab/react-admin/docs/Inputs.md

 </span>
 ```

-### Using MUI Field Components
+### Using Material UI Field Components

-Instead of HTML `input` elements, you can use an MUI component like `TextField`.
-To bind MUI components to the form values, use the `useController()` hook:
+Instead of HTML `input` elements, you can use an Material UI component like `TextField`.
+To bind Material UI components to the form values, use the `useController()` hook:

 ```jsx
 // in LatLongInput.js